 Possible causes of separation anxiety in a relationship include:

-- Family dynamics: In unhealthy family dynamics, there is often poor communication and instability that can lead to separation anxiety.
+In dysfunctional family dynamics, poor communication and instability may contribute to separation anxiety.
 One family member may even manipulate a person to feel like they are incapable of being ok on their own and need another person to be safe.

 How Does Separation Anxiety Affect Relationships?